Our orthopedic doctors can get you moving again.

 Whether you’re jogging, running bases, walking up stairs, or just going about your daily routine, your musculoskeletal system plays an important role in how you move throughout your day.
-When injury, infection, deformity, disease, or age-related wear and tear affects your muscles, bones, tendons, ligaments, or joints, you may be referred to an Orange County orthopedics specialist to determine the most effective way to relieve your pain and restore your normal functioning.
+When injury, infection, deformity, disease, or age-related wear and tear occurs, you may be referred to an Orange County orthopedics specialist.
+We see patients affected in:

 Why See an Orthopedic Specialist?